 For each taxable year in which we qualify for taxation as a REIT, we generally will not be subject to U.S. federal corporate income tax on our "REIT taxable income" (generally, taxable income subject to specified adjustments, including a deduction for dividends paid and excluding our net capital gain) that is distributed annually to our shareholders.
 This treatment substantially eliminates the "double taxation" at the corporate and shareholder levels that generally results from an investment in a non-REIT C corporation.
-A non-REIT C corporation is a corporation that generally is required to pay tax at the corporate level.
-Double taxation means taxation once at the corporate level when income is earned and once again at the shareholder level when the income is distributed.
+A non-REIT C corporation is a corporate level when income is earned and once again at the shareholder level when the income is distributed.
 In general, the income that we generate is taxed only at the shareholder level upon a distribution of dividends to our shareholders.